makersacademy/bowling-challenge/README.md

 As a player
 So I can see my score
-I'd like to record the number of knocked down pins for each frame
+I'd like to see the number of knocked down pins for each frame

 As a player
 So I can continue playing